clementyu/xml_split_to_json/README.md

 # xml_split_to_json
-A sample to split large xml file and encode the split xml array
+A sample to split large xml file and encode the split xml array.
+Most sample codes of using xml-split are for the smaller XML files.
+If you are dealing with extremely large XML files, you can take a look at this one.

 ## Prerequisites
 - Node JS 4 or above